charissefoo/charissefoo.github.io/content/portfolio/pianist-website.md

 <!-- As one of many steps in building an online presence and personal brand as a musician, this site is expected to continue evolving in the future.
 I've done graphic design and publicity material for Clarisse in the past, and it was a pleasure to work with her on her website and photoshoot. -->

 As I was designing and building concurrently, **design was often informed by technical considerations and limitations**.
-I'd be able to explore more alternatives with more experience in front end development.
-Platforms such as WordPress were an early, unexplored consideration.
+Platforms such as WordPress.org were an early consideration, and one which I'd love to explore in the future.
 As a key consideration was that Clarisse would be able to update her site easily, the current solution seems to strike the **sweet spot betweeen convenience and price**.